-The islands are popular with tourists due to the abundant marine and bird life.
-There are two restaurants and a bar which are serviced by staff who come in each day from the Anguilla mainland.
+The islands are popular with tourists due to their abundant marine and bird life.
+There are two restaurants and a bar serviced by staff who come in daily from the Anguilla mainland.

 Nesting birds are a common sight along the rocky coastline.
-The cays were classified as 'wildlands' by the "Eastern Caribbean Natural Area Management Program" (ECNAMP) and they are are one of six marine protected areas of Anguilla.
+The cays were classified as 'wildlands' by the "Eastern Caribbean Natural Area Management Program" (ECNAMP), one of six marine protected areas of Anguilla.

-Privately owned, the remains of an abandoned air field still exist.
+Privately owned, the remains of an abandoned airfield still exists.
 There is no electricity or plumbing.
 The island has been identified as an Important Bird Area due to its nesting seabirds.

 Seal Island is a small island off the northwest coast of Anguilla.
-It is located about 2 km (1.25 mi) to the east of the Prickly Pear Cays and lies at the center of the Seal island Reef System Marine Park.
+It is located about 2 km (1.25 mi) east of the Prickly Pear Cays and lies at the center of the Seal Island Reef System Marine Park.

 The area is popular with scuba divers.
-A reef lying between the island and Anguilla can make access difficult.
+However, a reef between the island and Anguilla can make access difficult.

 The island is now uninhabited.
-The surface of the island is rough and vegetation is sparse.
-It has been identified as an Important Bird Area by BirdLife International because of its breeding seabirds.
+The surface of the island is rough, and vegetation is sparse.
+However, it has been identified as an Important Bird Area by BirdLife International because of its breeding of seabirds.

 Sandy Island is a small island on which a local restaurant is located.
-Anguilla can be reached in 15 minutes and the owner of the restaurant provides free boat crossing.
+Anguilla can be reached in 15 minutes, and the restaurant owner provides free boat crossing.

 The island is only about 250 x 75 m (820 x 246 ft), consisting of round white sands with little vegetation.
-The island is popular with tourists for the richness of its seabed, the beach of fine sand and coral.
+Nevertheless, the island is popular with tourists for the richness of its seabed and the beach of fine sand and coral.